-This Section presents the remote sensing and ancillary datasets that were used.
+This Section presents a summary of the remote sensing and ancillary datasets that were used.
 Different types of data from several data providers have been acquired.
 A complete list of source data as well as a quality assessment is provided in Annex 3.